 The Policy Agendas Project collects and organizes data from various archived sources to trace changes in the national policy agenda and public policy outcomes since the Second World War.
-Explore the site for more details about the project, to download current datasets, use our Trends Analysis tool, or learn about how Policy Agendas data are used in teaching and research.
+Read about the development of the project here, or explore the site to download current datasets, use our Trends Analysis tool, and learn about how Policy Agendas data are used in teaching and research.

 News & Announcements